About us

 Accountability and transparency

-In 2021 ADPP-GB was officially certified for governance policies and procedures through the SGS NGO Benchmarking Standard.
+ADPP-GB was certified in 2024 for the second time for governance policies and procedures through the ACPO NGO Benchmarking Standard.

 This comprises an audit of best practices across policies and procedures and the organisation’s compliance with these standards in 12 defined areas.
-ADPP-GB continued to improve the policies and procedures in 2023.
+ADPP-GB continued to improve the policies and procedures.

-Income raised through partnership contributed with 54%, Humana People to People partners 40% and ADPP-GB generated through own income with 6%.
+Income raised through partnership contributed 46%, Humana People to People partners 50%, and ADPP-GB generated through its own income 4%.

 ADPP Guinea-Bissau Partners

-ADPP-GB are proud of the diverse range of National and International partners who support our social and human development.
+ADPP-GB is proud of the diverse range of National and International partners which support human development in Guinea-Bissau.
 Partnerships offer a relationship that helps the projects to prosper.
-The funding partner provides funding for the project, ADPP-GB provides ideas, energy, experience and resources to make things happen.
+The funding partner provides funding for the project, and ADPP-GB provides ideas, energy, experience and resources to make things happen.

-We would like to thank all our partners for their continued support and commitment to working with people and pursuing much-needed development for positive change.
+Thank you to all partners for their continued support and commitment to working with people and pursuing much-needed development for positive change.

 Our Partners